Cytopoint® Versus Apoquel® For My Itchy Dog – Which Is The Safer Choice?

-When I began this article on Zoetis’ Cytopoint (lokivetmab) in 2015, Zoetis hadn’t gotten around to naming it – just called it CADI.
-The drug was approved by the USDA in 2016 (The FDA approves and monitors Apoquel because it is a “drug” – the USDA approves Cytopoint because it is a “biological” – but they have no effective monitoring system – in Europe, the EMA does both “drugs” and biologicals.
+When I began this article on Zoetis’ Cytopoint® (lokivetmab), Zoetis hadn’t gotten around to naming it yet – just called it CADI.
+The drug was approved by the USDA in 2016 (The FDA approves and monitors Apoquel® because it is a “drug” – the USDA approves Cytopoint® because it is a “biological”.
+However the USDA has no expertise or effective monitoring system for biologicals.
+In Europe, the EMA does both “drugs” and biologicals.
 The EMA is considerably more demanding when it comes to documenting efficacy (=does it work?) and safety.
 At the time, it was unclear to a lot of us why Zoetis was planning to market two competitive drugs to treat the same condition.
 Over time, that became apparent.
-The Company realized that Apoquel, because of its broader action, had more potential to produce undesirable side effects.
-They hoped that Cytopoint which targeted only a single signaling compound for itch, IL-31 , would be more precise in its actions.
-You can read their most detailed (38 page) description of Cytopoint here.
+The Company realized that Apoquel®, because of its broader action, had more potential to produce undesirable side effects.
+They hoped that Cytopoint® which is thought to targeted only a single signaling compound for itch and inflammation, IL-31 , would be more precise in its actions.

-Zoetis also saw Cytopoint as a good entry door into the precision drug market.
-That follows the same trend in human medicine: to use complex, bioengineered antibodies (ref) instead of small molecule drugs (like Apoquel) to treat complex diseases.
-Subsequently, they purchased the only competing company in that business, a small Irish company called Nexvet Biopharma.
+Zoetis also saw Cytopoint® as a good entry door to the precision drug market for animals.
+That follows the same trend occurring in human medicine – to use large, complex, bioengineered antibodies ( read here ) instead of smaller molecule drugs (like Apoquel®) to treat complex diseases.
+Subsequently Zoetis purchased the only competing company in that business, a small Irish company called Nexvet Biopharma.
 It was a bargain at $85 million because it came with expertise and a patent to produce ranevetmab, a “caninized” form of tanezumab that might help dogs with arthritis.
 Zoetis figured that that alone could earn them US $400 million annually. (read here)

 Apoquel tablets bring dramatic relief to most dogs with skin allergies.
 The medication short circuits your pet’s “misinformed” immune system that has mistaken harmless things in the environment for things that might be dangerous if they invaded its body.
 It would be a superb drug – if it did only that.
 But it works at such a high level in the itch cascade (open the diagram at the top) that it can also interfere with a lot of important positive defenses that Nature designed your dog’s immune system to perform.
 When the inflammatory cascade is blocked at that high a level, your pet’s defenses against cancer, and infection are put at some risk as well.
 Now all medications have risks.
 Zoetis, the USDA, the EMA, many veterinarians and pet owners concluded that relief from the discomforts of canine atopy was worth taking those longer-term risks.
 Apoquel is a small molecule, so it can be absorbed when you give it orally.
-Cytopoint is a large molecule – too large to pass intact through your pet’s intestine.
+Cytopoint® is a large molecule – too large to pass intact through your pet’s intestine.
 That is why it must be injected.
 Pfizer, the parent company of Zoetis uses injection fear to market Apoquel’s human “cousin” medication, Xeljanz®.
 They call it the “unjection”.

-Apoquel blocks a whole family of messenger chemicals produced by your dog’s immune system cells.
+Apoquel® blocks a whole family of messenger chemicals produced by your dog’s immune system cells.
 They are called cytokines.
-Some of those messages encourage needless inflammation; but some of those same processes are essential elements of immunity and other body activities. (ref)
+Some of those messages encourage needless inflammation; but some of those same processes are essential elements of immunity and other body activities. (read here)

-Cytopoint is a sophisticated monoclonal antibody (mAb) that targets and neutralizes a single itch-generating molecule also produced by your dog’s immune system cells, Interleukin 31 (IL-31), in your pet’s body.
-Many cells in your pet’s body have the capacity to produce IL-31.
-But most appears to be produced by a type of lymphocyte that originated in your pet’s thymus gland , and later disperse to guard entrances to your pet’s body, the T helper cells (aka Th2 cells, CD4+ T cells). (ref1, ref2, ref3)
+Cytopoint® is a sophisticated monoclonal antibody (mAb) that targets and neutralizes a single itch-generating molecule also produced by your dog’s immune system cells, Interleukin 31 (IL-31).
+Although many cells in your pet’s body have the capacity to produce IL-31,most appears to be produced by a type of lymphocyte that originated in your pet’s thymus gland , and later disperse to guard entrances to your pet’s body, the T helper cells (aka Th2 cells, CD4+ T cells). ( read here & here )

-As I previously mentioned, monoclonal antibodies are too large and complex to be absorbed intact when they are given by mouth to your dog while smaller molecules like Apoquel can be given orally to your pet and still be effective.
-The European directions say not to give Cytopoint to dogs weighing under 3kg (6.6lbs) (ref) ; the 2017 US inserts says to give 0.09ml/lb from a 10mg vial to dogs under 5 lbs (2.3 kg).
+As I previously mentioned, monoclonal antibodies are too large and complex to be absorbed intact when they are given by mouth to your dog but smaller molecules like Apoquel® can be given orally to your pet and still be effective.
+The European directions say not to give Cytopoint® to dogs weighing under 3 kg (6.6 lbs) ; the US insert I am reading says to give 0.09 ml/lb from a 10 mg vial to dogs under 5 lbs (2.3 kg).
 Thinks change, read the insert that came with the product you are currently using.

-Apoquel is not approved for dogs that are less than one year old.
-Cytopoint gives no age restrictions.
-Apoquel is not suggested for use in breeding dogs, or pregnant or lactating bitches and has not been tested in combination with corticosteroids, cyclosporine, or other immunosupressive drugs.
-Cytopoint does not give those restrictions.
+Apoquel® is not approved for dogs that are less than one year old.
+Cytopoint® gives no age restrictions.
+Apoquel® is not suggested for use in breeding dogs, or dogs that are pregnant or lactating.
+It has not been tested in combination with corticosteroids, cyclosporin/Atopica®, or other immunosupressive drugs.
+Cytopoint® does not give those restrictions.
 Directions just states that it has not been tested in pregnant, nursing or breeding animals.

 I believe it is.

 Folks who track your veterinary hospital visits say that one in six dogs that come through a veterinarian’s door do so because they are itching.
 And of that group of clients, 15-20% leave with a diagnosis of atopic dermatitis or AD.
-So a lot of dog owners leave with pills or injections and they need to consider the safety and effectiveness of the medicines they agree to.
+So a lot of dog owners leave with pills or injections and they need to consider the safety as well as the effectiveness of the medicines they agree to.

-Prednisone is the ultimate shotgun medication for itchy dogs – and Atopica, not much of an advance. (ref) Both were frontline medications that veterinarians used to treat itchy dogs and cats before scientists gained a deeper understanding of the itch process.
-Prednisone, and, perhaps Atopica (cyclosporine), still have justifiable uses in treating itch (pruritus) in our pets today.
+Prednisone is the ultimate shotgun medication for itchy dogs – and Atopica®, not much of an advance.
+Both were front line medications that veterinarians used to treat itchy dogs and cats before scientists gained a deeper understanding of the itch process.
+Prednisone and prednisolone still have very justifiable short term uses in treating itch (pruritus) in our pets today.
 That is because the newer, finer-tuned, alternatives are not effective in every dog.
 Not every dog owner in the world has the income or even the access to medications like Cytopoint®.
-Corticosteroids like prednisone or Temaril-P® exert their influence in almost every cell in your dog’s body to one extent or another. (ref) They are fine for extinguishing or lessen short-term itching flare-ups; but I do not suggest them for long term or frequent use when they can be avoided.
-When used too frequently, they can produce the same signs as Cushing’s disease , weaken joints, liver and blood glucose issues and increased obesity.
-Prednisone is so powerful in its itch-relieving abilities that scientist still consider it the gold standard in itch relief to which all other itch relief products should be compared. (ref)
+Corticosteroids like prednisone, Aristocort® or Temaril-P® exert their influence in almost every cell in your dog’s body to one extent or another. ( read here ) They are fine for extinguishing or lessen short-term itching flare-ups; but I do not suggest them for long term or frequent use when it can be avoided.
+When used too frequently, they can all produce the same signs as Cushing’s disease , weaken joints, liver and blood glucose issues and increased obesity.
+Prednisone is so powerful in its itch-relieving abilities that Zoetis still consider it the gold standard in itch relief to which all other itch relief products are compared. (read here)